Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Physical pictures of some generic results

 \section{Physical pictures of some generic results}

-Before describing how to obtain the generic results in Table \ref{tbF}, in this section, we will compare some of our results with known results for 1D interacting systems and 2D/3D non-interacting systems.
+Before describing how to obtain the generic results \eqn{HHH} and Table \ref{tbF}, in this section, we will compare some of our results with known results for 1D interacting systems and 2D/3D non-interacting systems.
 The comparison will give us a physical understanding for some of the interacting fermionic SPT phases.